 Strength of Sigma and Pi Bonds

 The strength of a bond depends upon the extent of overlapping.
 In the sigma bond, the overlapping of orbitals occurs to a larger extent.
 In the pi bond, the extent of overlapping occurs to a smaller extent.
-Therefore, the sigma bond is stronger in comparison to Pi Bond.
+Therefore, the sigma bond is stronger in comparison to the pi bond.

 Conditions required for H-bond